-Join Peggy Fisher for an in-depth discussion in this video Solution: Advanced techniques, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Advanced techniques, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] How did you make out…with the last challenge in the series?…In this challenge,…you had to use a tree…with variable length in coding,…to translate words into binary,…and then take a binary encoded message…and translate it back into plain text.…There was also a challenge…to calculate the probability of events,…using set notation.…And, finally, to encrypt and decrypt…using a Caesar cipher.…Alright, let's take a look at my answers.…Here is the binary tree on the right.…The question was, how do you decode…this binary list of numbers?…Remember, it's a pre-fixed notation.…